 5.3.
 Digital and audio text

-6. Questions to ask yourself when teaching online
+6. Questions to ask when designing an accessible course

 6.1.
 Multiple means of engagement

-2. Can students complete at least some course content at their own pace and in any order they wish?
+- Can students complete at least some course content at their own pace and in any order they wish?
 Everyone learns at a different pace.
 When the course moves too quickly, students can fall behind.
 Over time, this can cause students to lose motivation.
-Letting students learn at their own pace acknowledges their unique circumstances and provides them with the time they need to engage with the course material.
+Letting students learn at their own pace in a blended or online course acknowledges their unique circumstances and provides them with the time they need to engage with the course material.
 Consider implementing an assignment ‘grace period’ to allow students to plan their schedules accordingly based on priorities.

 6.2.
 Multiple means of representation

-1. Is the course content provided in multiple ways?
+- Is the course content provided in multiple ways?
 With Universal Design for Learning, the goal is to help postsecondary students from all backgrounds and abilities.
 Students may have visual or aural impairments or have a disability.
 They may also come from a culture where subject matter is taught differently.
 Ideally, your course content should be provided through multiple techniques so that everyone has an equal opportunity to learn.
-This could mean complementing course readings with interviews or videos.
+Universal Design for Learning examples include complementing course readings with interviews or videos.

 6.3.
 Multiple means of action and expression

-2. Does the course include a variety of assessment methods?
+- Does the course include a variety of assessment methods?
 While some students can take written tests, this is not the best way to assess every student.
-Video interviews, recordings, posters and other techniques can help you assess a student’s progress.
+Universal Design for Learning examples that support a flexible assessment strategy include video interviews, recordings, posters and other techniques.
 If you use written tests, you may need to offer support such as audio recordings of the questions and answers.
 Balance summative assessments with low stake formative assessments that enable students to receive more regular and timely feedback.

-3. Are college students encouraged to communicate with faculty and classmates in the course?
+- Are college students encouraged to communicate with faculty and classmates in the course?
 Open communication between faculty and students—and especially on the student-student level—helps many learn and absorb new information.
 Ideally, instructors should offer multiple ways for students to communicate with their classmates and teachers.
-This might be through online forums, video conferences, interviews or essay feedback.
+Universal Design for Learning examples could include using online forums, video conferences, interviews or essay feedback to host conversations with students.

 7. The history of Universal Design for Learning